jamesrwilliams/flagpole/README.md

 if ( function_exists( 'flagpole_register_flag' ) ) {

     flagpole_register_flag([
         'title'       => 'My awesome new feature',
         'key'         => 'correct-horse-battery-staple',
         'enforced'    => false,
         'description' => 'An example feature definition',
         'stable'      => false,
     ]);
 }
 ```

-Alternatively features can be declared as an nested array to avoid large blocks of feature calls:
+Alternatively features can be declared as a nested array to avoid large blocks of feature calls:

 ```php
 flagpole_register_flag([